jpbayard/phplist-plugin-postmark/README.md

 ## Description ##

 The plugin allows you get readable DMARC reports through the free Postmark API.
 The plugin adds a menu item under "Statistics" where you can generate some reports.

-## Installation ##

-Just

-### Dependencies ###

-Requires php version 5.3 or later.

-Requires the Common Plugin to be installed.
-See <https://github.com/jpbayard/phplist-plugin-postmark>
+Those reports are (kind of ) similar to the weekly reports of postmark.

 ### Set the plugin directory ###
 The default plugin directory is `plugins` within the admin directory.

-You can use a directory outside of the web root by changing the definition of `PLUGIN_ROOTDIR` in config.php.
-The benefit of this is that plugins will not be affected when you upgrade phplist.

-### Install through phplist ###
-Install on the Plugins page (menu Config > Plugins) using the package URL

-* the file PostMarkPlugin.php
-* the directory PostMarkPlugin
+The plugin dir has to be in the admin folder but can be named another way.

+The PostMarkPlugin dir must be accessible from outside due to ajax call to the page postmark.php.
+Or you can change the path of this call in main.php and copy this page to a public folder.

 ### Install manually ###
 Download the plugin zip file from <https://github.com/jpbayard/phplist-plugin-postmark/archive/master.zip>